SYDNEY — A 20-year-old competition surfer said on Thursday he accidentally stepped on a shark's head before it bit him off the Australian east coast.

-Two weeks ago, a surfer had part of his arm torn off by a suspected 4-meter (13-foot) great white shark while surfing off the coast of Western Australia near the town of Esperance.
+Two weeks earlier, surfer Sean Pollard, 23, had part of his arm torn off by a suspected 4-meter (13-foot) great white shark off the coast of Western Australia state near the town of Esperance.

 Although sharks are common in Australian waters, the country has averaged fewer than two fatal attacks per year in recent decades.